Estevenson1994/Clothes-Store/README.md

 ## Approach

-The technology used for this application includes Ruby and Sinatra, as I feel these were the best options to demonstrate the practises I have learnt during my time at Makers.
-I chose not to use the Rails framework for the puropse of this excercise, to demonstrate more of my programming ability.
+The technology used for this application includes Ruby and Sinatra, as I feel these were the best options to demonstrate the practices I have learnt during my time at Makers.
+I chose not to use the Rails framework for the purpose of this excercise, to demonstrate more of my programming ability.
 Meaning, each section of the program I have build myself, whereas if I had used Rails, as useful as it is, alot of the functionality is provided.

 I took an iterative approach to building this application.
 This went as follows:
 1. Plan out minimum viable product for the iteration.
 The first iteration included the first four user stories
-2. Diagram out how the program should work.
+2. Diagram out how the program should work
 3. Write unit tests to get the backend functionality to work
 4. Pass unit tests
 5. Refactor if necessary
 5. Write feature tests from the users perspective
 6. Implement api end points and UI design to pass feature tests
-8. Refactor if necessaru
+8. Refactor if necessary
 7. Repeat for each iteration until all user stories were complete